 - NHL: Arizona Coyotes

-For the above, there will be plenty of pregame bets to consider for all four teams, including moneyline, spreads and totals.
+For the above, there are plenty of pregame bets to consider for all four teams, including moneyline, spreads and totals.
 You can also dive into the futures market for additional opportunities, and explore what’s available with props and live betting for each contest.

 The PGA Tour also makes regular stops in Arizona at TPC Scottsdale, while NASCAR does the same at the Phoenix Raceway.
 The WNBA is represented by the Phoenix Mercury, while there has been a push for Phoenix Rising FC to be an MLS expansion club.

-Arizona will allow betting on college sports with the exception of prop bets.
-Fans of the University of Arizona and Arizona State football and basketball teams will be able to bet on those contests, and the same will hold true for the top smaller programs in the state.
+You can bet on college sports in Arizona with the exception of prop bets.
+Fans of the University of Arizona and Arizona State football and basketball teams will be able to bet on those contests, and the same holds true for the top smaller programs in the state.

 What’s legal and illegal to bet on in Arizona?